emilkenguerli/meme-distribution/README.md

-# meme-distribution
-Privacy Policy for custom GPT - Meme Distribution
+# Privacy Policy for custom GPT - Meme Distribution

 1. <b>Introduction</b></br>
 We are committed to protecting the privacy of our users.
 This privacy policy explains our practices regarding data collection, use, and disclosure.